zaiisao/Documentation/en/Interactive Broadcast/screensharing_web.md

 ### <a name = "ff"></a>Screen sharing on Firefox

-Set the `mediaSource` property to specify the screen-sharing mode:
+The Web SDK supports screen sharing on Firefox 56 or later.
+To enable screen sharing on Firefox, in addition to setting `video` as `false`, and `screen` as `true` when calling `createStream` to create a screen-sharing stream, you also need to set the `mediaSource` property to specify the screen-sharing mode:

-- `screen`：Shares the whole screen.
+- `screen`: Shares the whole screen.
-- `application`：Shares all windows of an application.
+- `application`: Shares all windows of an application.
-- `window`：Shares a specific window of an application.
+- `window`: Shares a specific window of an application.

+> Firefox on Windows does not support the application mode.

 ```javascript
 screenStream = AgoraRTC.createStream({